home-assistant/home-assistant.io/source/_integrations/nest.markdown

 1. Leave the rest of the defaults and click **Create**.

 1. Once created, copy the *Subscription name* which you will want to hold on to as your `subscriber_id` for configuring Home Assistant.
 This typically looks like `projects/MY-CLOUD-ID/subscriptions/EXAMPLE`.
-Don't confuse *Subscription name* with *Topic name* since they look similar.
+1. Don't confuse *Subscription name* with *Topic name* since they look similar.
+Remember that *Subscription name* is your `subscriber_id`.

 {% enddetails %}